cortinadev/dogmatix/README.md

 ## How It Works

-Milou scrapes game data from ROM sites, provides search and filtering, and handles downloads with automatic archive extraction.
+Milou scrapes game data from .torrent files or magnet links, provides search and filtering, and handles downloads with automatic archive extraction.
 The app comes prepackaged with some ROMs to quickly get started.

 ### Core Features
 - **Search & Filter**: Find games by name, console, region, or content type